The Story of Benbros Diecast Toys

 Unlike the TV Series & Mighty Midget range, Benbros did not use a numbering system for the large-scale Qualitoys models although some items were given numbers in a rather haphazard way.
 These did not follow a sequence or progression but were used to identify models of a similar type or casting, such as the military vehicles.

-Later, in the 1960's Benbros launched a new upgraded series alongside Qualitoys called 'Zebra Toys' with boxes printed in a distinctive black & white style.
-New models were introduced with windows and bright crystal headlights and some former Qualitoys were re-issued, but Zebra Toys were short-lived and in all there were just 20 produced including two cowboy toy guns.
+Later, in the early 1960's, Benbros launched a new upgraded series alongside Qualitoys called 'Zebra Toys' with boxes printed in a distinctive black & white style.
+New models were introduced with windows and bright crystal headlights and some former Qualitoys were upgraded and re-issued, but Zebra Toys were short-lived and in all there were just 20 produced including two cowboy toy guns.

 Sadly by the mid 1960's the popularity of diecast toys among children was beginning to fade and in 1965 Jack & Nathan Benenson sold their foundry to new owners Unerman Greenman Berger Ltd. who manufacturered fittings for furniture.
 The new owners were not interested in making toys and so the entire Benbros brand of diecast models came to an end.